OmniacsDAO/Rnumerai/README.md

 ### 6. Submit predictions and get submission id

+The submission object should have two columns (id & probability) only, The submission function would automatically append the tournament name to probability column according to parameter tournament supplied in following function.

 -    `submission_id <- submit_predictions(submission,data_dir,tournament="Elizabeth")`

 ### 7. Check the status of the submission (Wait for a few seconds to get the submission evaluated)